 I spotted the electric screwdriver and picked it up first.
 I gave a test squeeze on the trigger.
 The battery was still working.

-Perhaps it was James' fault.
+Perhaps it was James’ fault.
 Coming here with him had reawakened my long-forgotten passion for music.
-I wouldn't have been surprised if I was dreaming lyrically.
+I wouldn’t have been surprised if I had been dreaming lyrically.

 I found a heavy tool bag and removed a crowbar, a hand saw, and a measuring tape.